LOLdevelopr/gatsby-1/packages/gatsby-cli/README.md

 #### `docs`

-`gatsby plugin docs`
+`$ gatsby plugin docs`

 Directs you to documentation about using and creating plugins.

 ### `info`

-At the root of a Gatsby site run `gatsby info` to get helpful environment information which will be required when reporting a bug.
+At the root of a Gatsby site run `$ gatsby info` to get helpful environment information which will be required when reporting a bug.

 #### Options